List of Sanrio characters: Aggressive Retsuko (2015)

 Aggressive Retsuko (アグレッシブ烈子, shortened to Aggretsuko in English) is a female red panda character.
 She is portrayed as an administrative assistant in a Japanese business, relieving the stress of an oppressive and frustrating working life by drinking and singing angry death metal in a karaoke bar.
-Designed by a Sanrio designer working under the name Yeti.
+She was designed by a Sanrio designer working under the name Yeti.
 A short TV anime series was created in 2016, which explores her daily life in the workplace with her co-workers.
 This series was later expanded with a 15-minutes per episode Netflix series which streamed worldwide for five Seasons between 2018 and 2023, with a Christmas Special released December 2018.